enso-org/enso-archive/doc/distribution/specification/packaging.md

 for.

 > The actionables for this section are:
+>
-> - extend the compiler version to handle version bounds.
+> - Extend the compiler version to handle version bounds.

 #### dependencies
 **Optional** *List of Library objects*: The list of all libraries this package